SebastianMuskalla/MarkdownToHTML/README.md

   A comma-separated list of CSS files that will be included in the HTML file.

-  When LINK_CSS is unset (default behavior), MarkdownToHTML will paste these files into the output HTML file.
+  When `LINK_CSS` is unset or set to false (default behavior), MarkdownToHTML will paste these files into the output HTML file.
   This means that the files need to be present when running MarkdownToHTML.

-  When LINK_CSS is set to true, MarkdownToHTML will simply emit a `<link>` tag for each file.
+  When `LINK_CSS` is set to true, MarkdownToHTML will simply emit a `<link>` tag for each file.
   The files do not need to be present when running MarkdownToHTML.

+  Note that when `LINK_CSS` is not set to true, relative paths in `CSS_FILES` are always assumed to be relative to the location of `markdownToHTML.sh`.
+  Inside the docker container, this means they are relative to the directory `/script/`.

 Advanced usage